Ireland can beat All Blacks - O'Sullivan

 "It was probably the best attacking performance we've seen from Ireland for a good few years."

-Ireland pinpointed Japanese weaknesses
+Ireland pinpointed Japan weaknesses

-Speaking on BBC Radio Ulster's Sportsound Extra Time, O'Sullivan said the most impressive aspect of Ireland's weekend display was their ability to pinpoint weaknesses in the Japanese defence.
+Speaking on BBC Radio Ulster's Sportsound Extra Time, O'Sullivan said the most impressive aspect of Ireland's weekend display was their ability to pinpoint weaknesses in the Japan defence.

 "Ireland were very aware when they had extra numbers in attack and when there were fewer Japanese defenders.